MikeXydas/ArticleCategoryClassification/README.md

 ## Train_set

 The train_set given consist of 4k articles which is not considered a sufficient number but in our case is enough.
-If you want a bigger dataset I suggest something like **The 20 newsgroups text dataset**
+If you want a bigger dataset we suggest something like **The 20 newsgroups text dataset**
 http://scikit-learn.org/stable/datasets/twenty_newsgroups.html